stdombek/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 3. Click **Save & close**.
 4. In the **Delete field data** dialog, click **Save & lose data**.

-## Settings \> Users \> Number generator options

-- **Number generator off**: the barcode can be filled manually only.
-- **Number generator on, editable**: the barcode can be filled using the generator and be edited, or filled manually.
-- **Number generator on, fixed**: the barcode can be filled using the generator only.

 ## Settings \> Users \> Owners
  A Fee/fine owner is the agent or office that manages fines for FOLIO transactions.
 Fee/fine owners collect fees/fines for FOLIO service points.